MicrosoftDocs/azure-docs/articles/service-connector/quickstart-portal-aks-connection.md

 ---
 # Quickstart: Create a service connection in an AKS cluster from the Azure portal

-Get started with Service Connector by using the Azure portal to create a new service connection in an AKS cluster.
+Get started with Service Connector by using the Azure portal to create a new service connection in an Azure Kubernetes Service (AKS) cluster.

 ## Prerequisites